Cheer Up! (Reel Big Fish album): Composition and lyrics

+Overview

 Musically, Cheer Up! has been described as pop-punk and power pop; it has also been tagged as ska by one critic, but this has been disputed by another critic that said the band moved away from the genre in favor of rock.
 Mark Bushy of Punktastic similarly said it was "not a pop-punk album in any sense of imagination".
 Kenneth Partridge in his book Hell of a Hat: The Rise of '90s Ska and Swing (2021) wrote that it start with "five horn-fueled rock songs and offers only niblets of ska thereafter".
 AllMusic reviewer Stephen Thomas Erlewine felt that the "tempos have slowed down a little, and they've spent more time crafting their songs, punching up the melody to the forefront, turning this into more of a pop album than a smirky rock album".
 CMJ New Music Report writer Brooke Mongomery said it tackles the topic of heartbreak by "excorcising your rejection demons and embracing the 'loser' identity, and being much happier in the end" as a result.

+Discussing the title, Jones said "if you are looking at lyrics in the album, they're really really sad and depressing, self-deprecating, you know, worse than any other album!
+I think Aaron was just in a weird kinda phase, kinda bummed out with the whole Mojo situation".
 In a 2015 interview, Barrett said of the release: "I don’t want to say this was a midlife crisis album, but it kind of was because we were trying to do different things and not repeat the exact same thing again".
 For previous releases, Barrett would write the majority of the tracks by himself; for Cheer Up!, Barrett would start with a main thematic part and then work on it with the rest of the members through jamming.
+Klopfenstein said he had more involvement in the writing, with him and Barrett collaborating on some of the tracks.
 In addition to their regular roles, Klopfenstein played electric piano, an octave solo on "Good Thing", lead vocals on "Drunk Again", and guitar on six of the album's songs, and trumpeter Tavis Werts played flugelhorn on ten of the tracks.
 Tyler Jones of Spring Heeled Jack contributed trumpet to "What Are Friends For", "Valerie" and "Boss DJ".